sebabrata-mukherjee/sebabrata-mukherjee.github.io/README.md

 **Welcome to our research group!
 We are part of the Department of Physics at IISc Bangalore, India.
-Going beyond the traditional scope of optics and condensed matter physics, we try to discover new physics and find their applications.
-More details can be found on the above tabs.
-Contact us if you have interest pursuing cutting edge reseacrch in photonics, condensed matter physics, quantum physics, and nonlinear dynamics.** <br/><br/>
+Going beyond the traditional scope of optics and condensed matter physics, we aim at discovering new physics and finding their applications.
+Find more details on the above tabs.
+Contact us if you have interests in pursuing cutting-edge research in photonics, condensed matter physics, quantum physics, and nonlinear dynamics.**

+<br/><br/>

 ## Recent News